Vesa-Matti Loiri: Relationships

 Loiri was married three times, with two marriages ending in divorce and one in his spouse's death.

 His first wife was actress Tuula Nyman, to whom he was married from 1967 to 1969.
 His second wife, Mona Loiri, died in a car accident in 1977.
 Vesa-Matti and Mona Loiri's son Jan also died in a car accident in 1994 at the age of 20.
 With his third wife, Riitta Loiri, Vesa-Matti had two children: Jenni (b.
 1979) and Joonas (1982–2019).
 Loiri was engaged to model Katja Peiponen from 1971 to 1972 and later to model Marita Hakala from 1989 to 1993.
 From 1994 onward, he was in a domestic partnership with Stina Toljander (later Edelmann), who was 23 years his junior.
 Loiri and Toljander lived together in Pakila, Helsinki.
 They had two sons, Ukko (b.
 1995) and Sampo (b.
 1996), before separating in 1999.
 Loiri also dated Lenita Airisto in the 1970s.

 Injury and lifestyle

 In 1970, just before filming Speedy Gonzales – Noin 7 veljeksen poika, Loiri was seriously injured while playing football.
 He reportedly had a near-death experience, including an out-of-body experience.
 Pertti Melasniemi replaced him in the role of bank robber Clyde in the film.
 In addition to his injuries, the tragic deaths of his wife and son deepened his interest in spirituality and visions of the afterlife.
 During the late 1970s, Loiri became a student of clairvoyant Aino Kassinen for several years.

 Loiri's worldview was often described as deeply spiritual.
 He was fascinated by esotericism and occultism.

 Death

 On 10 August 2022, Loiri died from cancer, at the age of 77.

-Loiri's funeral was held on 20 September 2022 at St. John's Church in Helsinki.
+His funeral was held on 20 September 2022 at St. John's Church in Helsinki.